 Facing the machine, the simple, touch screen user interface makes understanding your settings as easy as possible.
 When your cycle has been completed, the LĒVO C will tell you so, and you can move on to the next step of your recipe.

 Let’s talk about growth at scale.
 With the LĒVO C, you can now double your output in a single infusion cycle.
-This means you could use up to 1 full liter of carrier oil (oil, butter, honey, glycerin, or any combination).
-That’s 1 liter, 33.8 oz, or 4.25 cups of your favorite oil to infuse at one time.
+This means you could use more than a liter of carrier oil (oil, butter, honey, glycerin, or any combination).
+That’s 6 cups of your favorite oil to infuse at one time.
 Don’t worry however, there’s a ‘don’t fill above this line’ marking in the basin, for those of you a little heavy-handed with your pours.

 The same scale translates over to the capacity of the Jumbo Pod, which can now house 1 full ounce of your favorite herb(s) compared to ½ ounce when using two Power Pods in LĒVO II.
 The general rules still apply to this larger-sized Pod; namely, don’t overpack it so that oil and butter can flow freely through for maximum potency.
 The hot oil needs to continuously circulate throughout your activated (decarboxylated) herb, without escaping into the infusion itself.
 This is the process that ‘fuses’ the plant molecules to those of the fats in your carrier oil.
 This process takes time, careful heat, and consistent circulation.